-You have chosen to attend a university with a Biblical Worldview to prepare for life and ministry in the church and the world Therefore, Calvary expects its students to grow in and demonstrate the character of Christ.
-The importance of living in agreement with what we believe cannot be overstated.
+You have chosen to attend a university with a biblical worldview to prepare for life and ministry in the church and the world.
+Therefore, Calvary expects its students to grow in and demonstrate the character of Christ.
+The importance of living in agreement with the beliefs of Calvary University cannot be overstated.
 Calvary has a responsibility to ensure the individuals we train for roles in Christian leadership hold firmly to biblical standards.
 This includes demonstrating a love for God through:

-- Making lifestyle changes in obedience to biblical truth - Biblically addressing personal areas of sin and struggle - Loving others and contributing to their spiritual growth
+- Making lifestyle changes in obedience to biblical truth - Addressing personal areas of sin and struggle biblically - Loving others and contributing to their spiritual growth